I travel light; as light, that is, as a man can travel who will still carry his body around because of its sentimental value.

 Fortunately, there is an alternative technique, one that is close to ideal …

 Button the fronts of shirts, and perhaps the jacket (unless it is particularly wide, in which case it is better to let the sides overlap more than is possible with the buttons done up).
+Do up zippers on pants, skirts, etc.

-Begin by taking the item highest on the above list, laying it out flat on your working surface.
+by taking the item highest on the above list, laying it out flat on your working surface.
 If it's a (tailored) jacket, lay it face down, orienting the sleeves so as to lie the most naturally.
 Such jackets are the exception to the rule: all other garments are placed face up.
 Smooth everything out carefully, eliminating any wrinkles.

 At this point, consider the dimensions of your core object, which will eventually be placed atop the pile of clothing.
 One edge of each garment will align with (or extend slightly beyond) an edge of the core.
 As you add additional garments, their directions will alternate, and the shape of the core object will dictate their locations (this should be much more clear in the diagram referenced below).
-Don't obsess over this, however: you'll be able to adjust the core position relative to the garments during the wrapping process, but it's easier if you get the clothing positions approximately correct to start with.
+Don't obsess over this, however: you'll be able to adjust the growing bundle relative to the garments during the wrapping process, but it's easier if you get the clothing positions approximately correct to start with.

-Continue with the remaining garments.
+with the remaining garments.
 Orient shirts — and shorter items in general — vertically, alternating in direction (to maintain a uniform bundle shape), aligning their collar edges with (or extending slightly beyond) the top and bottom edges of the soon-to-be-added core.
 Orient slacks and longer skirts — and longer items in general — horizontally, again alternating in direction, aligning their waist edges with (or extending slightly beyond) the left and right edges of the core.
 It can sometimes make sense to fold wider skirts lengthwise before wrapping.
 With all garments, strive for a smooth placement, avoiding wrinkles to the extent possible.

 When all items are down, place the core on top, forming the centre of the bundle.
 It's now time to begin the wrapping portion of the process (so definitely think "wrapping", not "folding").